 Facet thermal ablation is one type of facet disease surgery available to treat degenerative facet joints, facet arthritis, facet disease, facet joint syndrome and facet hypertrophy.
-To learn more about these conditions, their causes, and treatment options, visit our facet disease overview page.
+To learn more about these conditions, their causes and treatment options, visit our facet disease overview page.

-LSI’s facet thermal ablation:
+Laser Spine Institute’s facet thermal ablation:

 - Is minimally invasive